olegrgv/olegrgv/README.md

-My name is Oleg  and I'm a AI researcher at Skoltech and a CTO at Vein CV.
+My name is Oleg  and I'm a research scientist at Skoltech and a CTO at Vein CV.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)